WORDS BY STEPHEN YU

 If you’re finding it hard to navigate the New Balance model numbers, don’t worry we’ve got you covered.
 Read on for our list of the best New Balance models ever created.

 The 827 was designed to be New Balance’s highly responsive elite running shoe when it was released in 1999.
-Combining technical nylon webbing lace stays with reflective detailing, mesh uppers with suede overlay, and thermoplastic caging for added support, this sneaker was at the forefront of sneaker technology and comfort.
+Combining technical nylon webbing lace stays with reflective detailing, mesh uppers with suede overlay and thermoplastic caging for added support, this sneaker was at the forefront of sneaker technology and comfort.
 Now, it’s made a comeback in bright colors from Aimé Leon Dore with the nostalgic ‘Runners Aren’t Normal’ ad campaign that harkened back to the halcyon days of New Balance’s greatest print ads.

 Released in 1996, it was claimed that the original design concept for this Steve Jobs favorite came from the Apple co-founder himself.
 The shoe was iconically seen on-foot when Jobs unveiled the iPhone.
-Crafted with suede and mesh uppers on a super comfy and dad-friendly dual ENCAP and ABZORB sole, the ‘Air Steves’ have become a recent favorite for collaborators such as KITH, JJJJound, WTAPS, and Joe Freshgoods.
+Crafted with suede and mesh uppers on a super comfy and dad-friendly dual ENCAP and ABZORB sole, the ‘Air Steves’ have become a recent favorite for collaborators such as KITH, JJJJound, WTAPS and Joe Freshgoods.

 The 990 was introduced in 1982, kickstarting the 99x series which had the sole aim of developing the best running shoes ever by combining stability, cushioning and flexibility.
 As the first running sneakers to ever cost over three figures, at $100 their expensive price tag along with premium pig suede uppers and cutting-edge technology made the 990’s something of a status symbol.
 Now on its fifth iteration, it’s taken its throne as the de facto originator of the chunky dad shoe trend, yet retains its appeal with those who just want the finest running sneaker ever made, leading to the tagline ‘Worn by supermodels in London and dads in Ohio’.

 The ‘5 series’ of New Balance were marketed as technical running shoes with improved comfort for off-road joggers.
 At a time when most of its rivals began to outsource their production to Asia, New Balance stood steadfast in its dedication to keeping the 57 proudly ‘Made In USA’.
-The 574 also saw a departure from New Balance’s affinity for tonal grey colours, being one of the first sneakers to come in a variety of colourways.
+The 574 also saw a departure from New Balance’s affinity for tonal grey colors, being one of the first sneakers to come in a variety of colorways.

 Designed by Steven Smith – now design director at Yeezy and the man responsible for creating the Reebok Pump amongst many other classic sneakers – the 997 marked a new direction for the 99x series which hadn’t evolved much since the release of the 990.
 Compared to the 996, the 997 had a much cleaner midsole, a higher heel height and also a more sharp toed shape, which makes it one of the first sneakers to introduce the wedged toe box shape adored by sneakerheads worldwide.
 Not only this, it was one of the first silhouettes released specifically for women as the W997.